 Facing Espresso house, Kaffe Triberg has a limited online presence but serves delicious coffee.

 You sit on wooden benches, and there is a great deal of concrete in the construction.

 A blending of medieval and hipster, this cafe in the castle offers food and refreshments at reasonable prices.

 Lunch is a typical Swedish approach of a limited menu of regularly changing items.
 The food was tasty, and the service was excellent.

 Öland has been inhabited since 8,000 BCE by Palaeolithic hunter-gatherers, who crossed the ice that sometimes forms on the Kalmar Straight.
-It feels old, but tamed in a way much of Sweden does not.
+As a result, it feels old but tamed in a way much of Sweden does not.
 Its smaller landmass and heavily farmed spaces make it feel a little like the English countryside.
 Still, then occasionally you travel past standing stones in a farmers field, giving you a brief glimpse into its uniquely Scandinavian history.

 There is a preponderance of old windmills, once as many as two thousand, only 350 remain on the island but driving around, you'd be surprised it is so few.